yamin-shihab/study-notes/grade-7/social.md

     + Decisions of the confederacy were made by a council of fifty chiefs (Hoyaneh).
 They were men, but were chosen, replaced, and advised by clan mothers.
     + The Haudenosaunee traced their family through their mothers.
 The clan system also did and united the Nations as a family of relatives.
     + Wampum were shell beads woven into belts or strings and kept records of important treaties and other agreements.
-    + The Peace Maker used a white pine to symbolize the commitment of the Haudenosaunee to peace.
+    + The Peacemaker used a white pine to symbolize the commitment of the Haudenosaunee to peace.
     + The tree represents the Great Law of peace, the branches represent the protection of those nations under the law, the white roots which spread in the four cardinal directions represent peace and strength since anyone can follow the roots to the Council of the League of Peace, the eagle warns of danger due to far sight, and the weapon below the tree shows that they cast all weapons of war into the depths of the earth.
 + The Mi'kmaq were in the now maritimes, the Anishinabe above the Great Lakes, and the Haudenosaunee in what's now America.